What is a CRM? You have probably heard the term Customer Relationship Management (CRM) - but what exactly does it mean?

 In greater detail, CRM systems monitor, record and facilitate the interactions of your organization's sales, marketing and support departments in a single location.
 That way, the entire team can have access to a nearly-complete and unified view of the customer simultaneously and around the globe.

 Ideally, a CRM system will take your unique style and elevate your processes to their fullest potential.
-The right CRM system will integrate with and adapt to your existing processes
+The right CRM system will integrate with and adapt to your existing processes, as well as scale to grow with your organization over time.

 So, how do you get started with CRM?
 First, understand what CRM can do.
 Second, be prepared to analyze your organization's strengths and weaknesses.
 Third, identify areas of opportunity that you can leverage using a CRM system.